Wach-E/wachDockerFibonnaci/README.md

 This repository contains the files used to build a modified Fibonacci sequence of which runs in a Docker container.

 # Prerequisites
-1. Familiarity with OS CLI and Docker commands.
+1. Familiarity with an OS CLI and Docker commands.
 2. Local machine must have docker installed.
 Check https://www.docker.com/products/docker-desktop

 # Base image: Python